psherman42/Demystifying-OpenOCD/README.md

 </pre>

-For more information, see full discussion at https://forums.sifive.com/t/correct-plic-claim-complete-register-addresses/5455/2
+<small>For more information, see full discussion at https://forums.sifive.com/t/correct-plic-claim-complete-register-addresses/5455/2</small>